-The long weekend is upon us and for the month of May Rojak Daily is recommending that you check out Terengganu.
+For the month of May, Rojak Daily is recommending that you check out Terengganu.
 Specifically, the islands off the coast of Terengganu.
 Before we go here are a few things you need to know about Terengganu:

 1. Work days are Sunday to Thursday and weekends are Friday and Saturday

 2. Banks operate from 9.15am to 4.30pm (Sun - Wed), 9.15am to 4pm (Thu)

 3. Waters are the most calm from April to July

 4. Most resorts are closed for the monsoon season from November to January.

 There are seven islands that you can visit and stay on: Redang, Perhentian Besar and Perhentian Kecil, Lang Tengah, Tenggol, Gemia, and Kapas island.
 Let's break them down:

 Backpacker's Paradise, Pulau Kapas